-The US unemployment rate was at 4.2% in April 2025, the same as in March and in line with market expectations.
-The number of unemployed individuals increased by 82,000 to 7.165 million, while employment grew by 436,000 to reach 163.944 million.
-The labor force participation rate also edged up to 62.6% from 62.5%, and the employment-population ratio to 60% from 59.9%.
-Additionally, the U-6 unemployment rate, which includes those marginally attached to the labor force and those working part-time for economic reasons, decreased to 7.8% in April from 7.9% in the previous month. source: U.S. Bureau of Labor Statistics
+The US unemployment rate held steady at 4.2% in May 2025 for a second straight month, matching market expectations.
+The rate has remained within a narrow 4.0%–4.2% range since May 2024.
+The number of unemployed rose by 71,000 to 7.237 million, while employment dropped sharply by 696,000 to 163.273 million.
+The labor force participation rate declined by 0.2 percentage points to 62.4%, matching February's two-year low, while the employment-population ratio declined by 0.3 percentage point to 59.7%, reaching the lowest level since January 2022.
+Additionally, the U-6 unemployment rate, which includes those marginally attached to the labor force and those working part-time for economic reasons, was unchanged at 7.8%. source: U.S. Bureau of Labor Statistics

 Calendar GMT Reference Actual Previous Consensus TEForecast